The 5 Best Anime Streaming Services

 In regards to Anime, Netflix is just as big of a rival to exclusive Anime streaming services, as they are too big studio movies and television.
 Their awareness of the Anime fandom is incredibly high and their investment into the genre reflects that understanding that much more.

 Over at ComicYears, we’ve exhaustively covered the various streaming Anime content available at Netflix.
-Be it classic Anime franchises whose streaming right Netflix has licensed, or original Anime content created exclusively for Netflix.
+Be it classic Anime franchises adapted for Netflix, or Netlix original Anime content created exclusively for the service.
 And the additions to their comprehensive Anime list keeps on growing with each passing day, such as with the upcoming Dino Girl Gauko.

 Image via Netflix.